RobTillaart/MS5611/README.md

 A derived I2C library for the STM32 can be found here
 - https://github.com/Zakrzewiaczek/ms5611-stm32

+### Version 0.5.0

+As the getAltitude() function had a bug it is advised to use version 0.5.0 or up.
+Older versions are considered obsolete.

 ### Compatibility

 The library should be compatible with MS56XX, MS57xx and MS58xx devices (to be tested).
 Some device types will returns only 50% of the pressure value.
 This is solved in version 0.3.9 by calling **reset(1)** to select the math method used.

 ### Self heating